NFL players approve labor deal, including 17-game season - WHIZ News

 Soon after the union announced the voting results, it began discussing with the league the planned opening of the 2020 NFL business season on Wednesday with free agency and trades.
 A delay is possible given league restrictions on travel as a safeguard against the new coronavirus.

-Timing and potential format changes for the draft, scheduled in Las Vegas from April 23-25, also could be discussed.
+Timing and potential format changes for the draft, scheduled for Las Vegas from April 23-25, also could be discussed.

 A 17-game schedule won’t happen before the 2021 season.
 The mechanics for an uneven number of games — neutral sites or which teams get nine home games — will be worked out in the interim.